crownstone/website/23-research.md

 like normal.
 However, when for example an elderly person slips and falls down, the house might recognize that something is off.
 For example, the light in the bathroom stays on for a prolonged time.
 Algorithms in the cloud can use high-level data on the use of appliances and lights to detect if there is an anomaly with respect to normal activities in the house.
-In the thesis below deep learning (autoencoders) are used to detect if something is out of the ordinary.
+In the thesis below deep learning (auto-encoders) are used to detect if something is out of the ordinary.

-- Anomaly detection using autoencoders for Ambient Assisted Living (Riccardo Bellana, 2018, [pdf](https://crownstone.rocks/attachments/thesis/riccardobellana.pdf))
+- Anomaly detection using auto-encoders for Ambient Assisted Living (Riccardo Bellana, 2018, [pdf](https://crownstone.rocks/attachments/thesis/riccardobellana.pdf))

 ## Speech programming